SS John Mitchell (1906): Final voyage

 After loading 7000 LT to 7500 LT of coal bound for Superior, Wisconsin, at the Erie coal dock, John Mitchell left Buffalo, New York, at 2:00 a.m. on July 7, 1911, under the command of Captain John H. Massey.
 In addition to Captain Massey, there were 33 passengers and crew, including six women and a small boy on board.

 Early on the morning of July 10, John Mitchell entered Lake Superior.
 As she was passing Ile Parisienne, she encountered fog, which heavily thickened by the time she passed Whitefish Point severely reducing visibility.
 When she was off Vermilion Point, about 10 mi west of Whitefish Point, John Mitchell was inexplicably rammed in her port bow by the unladen bulk freighter William Henry Mack.
-There was no time to avoid the collision, with Captain Massey only managing to sound John Mitchells whistle once before William Henry Macks bow cut deeply into John Mitchells hull.
+There was no time to avoid the collision, with Captain Massey only managing to sound John Mitchells whistle once before William Henry Macks bow cut deeply into his vessel's hull.
 Following the collision, John Mitchell immediately took on a list to port due to the rapid influx of water.
 John Mitchells foremast fell onto William Henry Macks deck, briefly keeping the two vessels together.
 After establishing that John Mitchell would not remain afloat, a ladder was placed between her stern deck and William Henry Macks deck.

 The majority of the passengers and crew climbed over to William Henry Mack, while three men and three women escaped using a lifeboat.
 Seven minutes after the collision, John Mitchell capsized and sank.
 The suction created by her sinking capsized the lifeboat.
 Sixteen year-old passenger Fay Clemens, one of the six people in the overturned lifeboat was able to get William Henry Macks crew to throw her a line, which she fastened to the overturned lifeboat, enabling two crew of William Henry Mack to right it.
 As she was sinking, three crewmen, second officer Archie Causley, watchman George Austin and steward Albert "Al" Clemens, father of Fay Clemens jumped overboard to aid in the rescue, and were sucked under and drowned when John Mitchell sank.
 William Henry Mack remained afloat, and headed for Sault Ste.
 Marie, Michigan.